sgofferj/tak-feeder-gdacs/README.md

 | LOGCOT | false | (optional) Log created CoTs to the console |
 | UUID | empty | (optional) Set feeder UID - if not set, the feeder will create one |

+Note: At the moment, only SSL TCP connections are supported.
 ## Certificates
 These are the server-issued certificate and key files.
 Before using, the password needs to be removed from the key file with `openssl rsa -in cert.key -out cert-nopw.key`.
 OpenSSL will ask for the key password which usually is "atakatak".

 ## Container use
+First, get your certificate and key and copy them to a suitable folder which needs to be added as a volume to the container.
 ### Image
 The image is built for AMD64 and ARM64 and pushed to ghcr.io: *ghcr.io/sgofferj/tag-feeder-gdacs:latest*
 ### Docker